karandev79/pi-cluster/README.md

 # Pi Cluster
-A 3d printed pi-cluster with 4 raspberry pi space with mounting place and clip based holders for easy access and ventilated airflow.
+A 3D printed pi-cluster tower with 4 raspberry pi space with mounting place and clip based holders for easy access and ventilated airflow.

 ### Features: